vipulnaik/diet-exercise-health/profile-information/health-profile.md

-On days where I wake up naturally or within an hour or less prior to my normal time of waking up, the `wu` / `sfsbmu` gap is about 15 minutes on average (varying between 5 and 25 minutes)
+On days where I wake up naturally or within an hour or less prior to my normal time of waking up, the `wu` / `sfsbmu` gap is about 15 minutes on average (varying between 5 and 25 minutes).

 The `sfsbmu` / `wfbm` gap is about 10 minutes (varying between 5 and 15 minutes).
 Once I start feeling the strong bowel movement urge, it's